 As you interact with your puppies, monitor their behaviour to see if a natural hierarchy develops between the two puppies.

-It's important to allow a hierarchy to develop and it's also important to respect that hierarchy.
+It's essential that you allow a hierarchy to develop, and it's important to respect that hierarchy.

-Step in to referee only when it's absolutely necessary, for example, when one puppy is being mercilessly bullied, or play is getting too rough.
+Step in to referee only when it's absolutely necessary, for example, when one puppy is being mercilessly bullied by the other or play is getting too rough.

 Having said that, regardless of each puppy's status in the pack, both should view and accept you as their alpha dog!

-If you watch your puppies when they're alone as well as when they're playing together, I think you'll be surprised at how differently they behave when they're apart.
+If you watch your puppies' behaviour when they're alone and playing together, you'll be surprised at how differently they behave when they're apart.

-When they're apart their own 'true' personality is likely to shine through.
+Their own 'true' personality is likely to shine through when they're apart.

-I can't emphasize enough how important it is to keep the two puppies separated.
+I can't emphasize enough how important it is to separate the two puppies.

-If you decide to go down the route of getting two puppies, I hope this helps and I wish you the very best of luck - enjoy them!
+If you decide to get two puppies, I hope this helps, and I wish you the very best of luck - enjoy them!

 1. Cynoclub at http://www.dreamstime.com/stock-image-puppies-english-cocker-image16956541